Unlikely intersections in the Torelli locus and the G-functions method: Some algebraic preliminaries

+We start first by presenting a review of some of the more ``combinatorial'' aspects of the action of the algebra of Hodge endomorphisms together with some minor lemmas pertinent to our situation.
+We also chose this place to fix some notation that we will use for the remainder of this part, unless explicitly stated otherwise.\\

 Let $f:X\rightarrow S$ be a G-admissible variation of $\Q$-HS.
-We start with the following definition. \begin{defn} Let $s\in S(\bar{\Q})$.
-Assume that in the decomposition of $V_s$ into irreducible $\Q$-Hodge structures, as in \eqref{eq:decomprepeat}, there exists at least one irreducible factor $V_i$ whose algebra of endomorphisms $D_i$ is of type IV in Albert's classification.
-We then say that the point $s$, or equivalently the corresponding $\Q$-HS, is \textbf{pseudo-CM}. \end{defn} \begin{rmk}We note here that all CM-points $s\in S(\bar{\Q})$ of the variation will satisfy the above definition.
+We start with the following definition that will be convenient for our purposes. \begin{definition} Let $s\in S(\bar{\Q})$.
+Assume that in the decomposition of $V_s:=H^n(X^{an}_s,\Q)$ into irreducible $\Q$-Hodge structures, as in \eqref{eq:decomprepeat}, there exists at least one irreducible factor $V_i$ whose algebra of endomorphisms $D_i$ is of type IV in Albert's classification.
+We then say that the point $s$, or equivalently the corresponding $\Q$-HS, is \textbf{pseudo-CM}. \end{definition} \begin{remark}We note here that all CM-points $s\in S(\bar{\Q})$ of the variation will satisfy the above definition.
 The term ``pseudo-CM'' reflects the fact that the center of a type IV algebra in Albert's classification is a CM field.
-We note that the points considered here are far more general, at least in principle, than special points. \end{rmk}
+We note that the points considered here are far more general, at least in principle, than special points. \end{remark}